aerospike/act/README.md

 Step 3: Repeat step 1, with all drives: Test under normal/high loads

 Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec)
-The drives pass this step if the results have less than 5% of operations fail to complete in 1 ms or less
+The drives pass this step if less than 5% of operations fail to complete in 1 ms or less

 Step 4: Repeat step 2, with all drives: Test under peak loads to ensure the server does not crash under high traffic loads